 Austria, LFZ Klosterneuburg

 Red wine grape variety

-Parentage: New breed from Blauer Portugieser and Blaufränkisch, created by Dr. Fritz Zweigelt in 1923 at the Teaching and Research Centre for Viticulture and Horticulture (LFZ) in Klosterneuburg.
+New crossing between Blauer Portugieser and Blaufränkisch, created in 1923 by Dr Fritz Zweigelt at the LFZ in Klosterneuburg.

 Important ampelographic features

 medium-sized, medium density, cylindrical, shouldered, often with secondary clusters; berries have a very pruinose, bluish black skin

 One distinctive feature is the deep, dark colour of the wine, which also makes Blauburger a good blending partner for pale-coloured red varieties.
 While it can have a mediocre image as a monovarietal wine, it can really come into its own when grown in the right vineyard and the volume of fruit is restricted.
 Blauburger is not a demanding variety in terms of location or soil.